christunaroll/coffee-sales-excel/README.md

 ### Coffee Order Sales Data Analysis Project

-This repository contains a data analysis project focusing on coffee order sales.
-The goal of this project is to analyze and visualize various aspects of coffee sales to gain insights into customer behavior, sales trends, and product performance.

----

-### **Project Features**

 #### **Data Analysis Objectives**
 1. **Sales by Coffee Type**:
    - Analyze total sales for four coffee types: *Arabica*, *Excelsa*, *Liberica*, and *Robusta*.